 The Cons of The Fourth Element Drysuit

 The main thing that counts against the suit is the price tag.
 At £1,699/$2,499 it is one of the most expensive suits out there.
-And while there can little doubt that this is a top-shelf drysuit.
-Question is if it is that much better than other, less expensive, drysuits.
+And while there can be little doubt that this is a top-shelf drysuit the question is if it is that much better than other, less expensive, drysuits.

 The suit does feel quite durable, but if there’s a real, discernible difference in use remains to be seen, and while it is softer than the industry norm, I didn’t find it noticeably easier to put on or get off.

 The Argonaut drysuit is a top-notch suit, no doubt about it, and thus a perfect choice for the most discerning divers out there.
 Those who regularly dive in extremely tough conditions and practically live in their drysuit, and because of it are looking for any and all improvement over the standard drysuit.